How accurate is this speed test?

 What is download vs upload speed?

 Download speed is how fast data comes to your device — important for streaming, browsing and downloading files.
 Upload speed is how fast your device sends data — important for video calls, cloud backups and working from home.
-Most UK broadband has much faster download than upload.
+Most home broadband connections have much faster download than upload speeds.

 How can I improve my internet speed?